 Calibrate each individual grease gun before first use and every 12 months.

-If your lubrication management runs on precise amounts and frequencies (as it should), then your technicians need to know the volume per pump of each grease gun.
+Your lubrication management should run on precise amounts and frequencies.
+So, your technicians need to know the volume per pump of each grease gun.
 You can’t assume that all grease guns pump the same volume, especially if they haven’t always been stored properly.
 To calibrate, you’ll need a postal scale that you can gradually pump ten strokes of lubricant onto.
 Then, take the weight and divide it by ten.
 That is your average volume per pump and you should keep that measurement handy.
 The best way to do this is to place a label on the grease gun with the date of calibration and the volume per pump.

 Don’t use your grease guns interchangeably.

 For the same reasons that you need a label or color-coded system, you should not use a grease gun with many different lubricants.
 This can have a negative impact on your assets and the function of your lubricants.

 If you pump quickly, you are less likely to notice unusual or significant back pressure.
 This is an important signal of either a blockage or over-lubrication.
 A good rule of thumb is to take three to five seconds with every pump.
 Also, never force lubricant into equipment if you feel back pressure!
 Grease guns can deliver pressure up to 15,000 psi (pounds per square inch).
 Continuing to pump when back pressure is present can break seals and cause a much bigger problem than a simple lubricant blockage.

 Wipe all fittings and components with a clean cloth.

 Using a lint-free cloth, start with wiping the grease gun fittings followed by the rest of the parts.

 Avoid setting your grease gun down in dirty areas.